HomeReady mortgages make buying a home with 3% down a reality

 What we'll cover

-It’s no secret: Through the years, it’s gotten more expensive to buy a house.
-In the mid-1970s, it cost an average of $40,000 to buy a new home.
+Through the years, it’s gotten more expensive to buy a house.
+Before 1985, the average cost to buy a home was less than $100,000.
 Now?
-Add an extra zero (and then some) to that number.
-New homes are selling for an average that’s closer to $450,000.
+New homes are selling for an average that’s closer to $500,000.

 A HomeReady mortgage is a conventional loan offered by Fannie Mae (a.k.a. the Federal National Mortgage Association, a government-sponsored organization).
-It’s tailored toward low- to moderate-income borrowers and allows you to purchase a home for just 3% down.
+It’s tailored toward low- to moderate-income borrowers and allows you to purchase a single-family home for just 3% of a home’s purchase price.
 It also has flexible requirements when it comes to where you get the money for your down payment.

 HomeReady mortgages are available through various lenders, including Ally Home.

-Both first-time and repeat homebuyers with low to moderate income and low credit scores can qualify for the program.
-But let's unpack some of the requirements further.
+Both first-time and repeat homebuyers can qualify for the program, but let's unpack some of the requirements.

-First of all, if all the borrowers are first-time homebuyers, then at least one borrower must take the Framework homeownership education course (or meet one of the exceptions).
+If all the applicants are first-time homebuyers, then at least one borrower must take an online homeownership education course from Framework® (or meet one of the exceptions).

 With regards to the program’s income limit, you can qualify for a HomeReady loan if your income is equal to or less than 80% of the area median income (AMI) for the property’s location.
-(If you have a spouse, their income will qualify if they’re a co-borrower.)
-Since cost of living can vary greatly depending on where you work versus where you’re looking to live, you’ll want to check out the Income Eligibility by Census Tract Lookup to make sure you’re eligible.
+(If you plan on having a co-borrower, keep in mind lenders will count the income from all borrowers toward the limit.)
+Because cost of living can vary greatly depending on where you work versus where you’re looking to live, you’ll want to make sure you’re eligible.

-What exactly does all that mean?
-Say you’re looking for a house north of Sacramento, in Sutter County, California.
-To qualify, your annual income will need to be less than or equal to $47,600.
-Or if you’re looking to settle down in Newark — located in Essex County, New Jersey — you’ll need to make no more than $74,320 a year.
+What does all that mean?
+Say you’re looking for a house in the heart of Detroit, Michigan.
+The area median income in downtown is $96,200.
+To qualify, your annual income will need to be less than or equal to $76,960.
+Or if you’re looking to settle down in Charlotte, North Carolina, you’ll need to make no more than $78,960 a year.

 Borrowers must also meet credit score requirements.
 Don’t have a credit score or a credit history?
-Don’t worry.
-Even if you have non-traditional credit, you’re still eligible for a HomeReady mortgage.
+Even if you have nontraditional credit, you may still eligible for a HomeReady mortgage with some lenders.

-A HomeReady mortgage also gives borrowers flexibility when it comes to your debt-to-income (DTI) ratio — the amount of your income that goes to paying off debt.
-Many lenders won’t allow you to exceed 43% DTI, but house hunters can qualify for a HomeReady mortgage even if they have a DTI of 50%.
+A HomeReady mortgage also gives borrowers flexibility when it comes to your debt-to-income (DTI) ratio — the amount of your income that goes toward paying off debt.
+Prospective homeowners can qualify for a HomeReady mortgage with a DTI of up to 50%.

-You can get a HomeReady mortgage without saving all the money yourself.
+Get a HomeReady mortgage without saving all the money yourself

-The HomeReady Program opens a lot of doors when it comes to where you get the money for both your down payment and closing costs (which can range from 2 to 5% of a home’s final sale price).
+The HomeReady program opens a lot of doors when it comes to where you get the money for both your down payment and closing costs.

-Unlike traditional mortgages, which require your down payment to be mostly (if not all) of your own money, a HomeReady mortgage lets you pay for these expenses with funds from outside sources, including gifts, grants, and Community Seconds, another Fannie Mae program that helps eligible homeowners.
-(Of course, you can use your own savings, but it’s not a requirement.)
+Some loans require your down payment to be mostly (if not all) your own money while a HomeReady mortgage lets you pay for these expenses with funds from outside sources, including gifts, grants and Community Seconds®, another Fannie Mae program that helps eligible homeowners.

-If you’re looking to become a homeowner, a 20% down payment shouldn’t be the one thing standing in your way.
+A 20% down payment shouldn’t be the one thing standing in your way of becoming a homeowner.
 Instead, a HomeReady mortgage and a 3% down payment could have you kicking back in your new home in no time.